Red Dead Redemption - Review

 Image: Rockstar Games

 The details on Marston's face and around his eyes move and adjust properly to match the emotion he's supposed to be feeling, so it doesn't look like some weird silicone skin on a robot trying to mimic emotions.
 Just the edges around his eyes and how they expand and contract help make his eyes look more lifelike than those of games on the current generation of consoles.
-I think if anyone wants to make Heavy Rain-like games with a focus on characters and their expressions, they need to take some notes from Rockstar's western.
+I think if anyone wants to make Heavy Rain-like games with a focus on characters and their expressions, they need to take some notes from Rockstar's Western.

 It also helps that the voice acting is as good as it is.
 This is where Rockstar usually succeeds and it's no different here.
-Read Dead Redemption has quality voice acting as usual and the characters successfully match their intended portrayal.
+Red Dead Redemption has quality voice acting as usual and the characters successfully match their intended portrayal.
 There are a series of unique characters you meet who are all rather convincing thanks to the committed voice work.
-John Marston's Bill Paxtonish, gravelly voice is a joy to listen to from start to finish, especially when he's shouting out insults and threats in a broken Spanish.
+John Marston's Bill Paxtonish, gravelly voice is a joy to listen to from start to finish, especially when he's shouting out insults and threats in broken Spanish.
 If it weren't for the solid and convincing voice delivery, the game's atmosphere would be way less interesting.

 22.png